cybergalactic/PythonVehicleSimulator/README.md

     Animated GIF:
     /src/python_vehicle_simulator/
-        3D_animation.gif        - 3D animation file which can be opened in a web browser
+        3D_animation.gif        - 3D animation file which can be opened in a web browser by right-clicking the file

 For more information about mathematical modeling of marine craft and methods for guidance, navigation and control, please consult: